naologic/ngx-super-forms/README.md

 ```

 ### Publish
+Increment the version of both packages based on the packages.json version.
+Keep them in sync.
+Files to modify
+1. packages.json
+2. projects/naologic/forms/packages.json
+3. projects/naologic/pipes/packages.json

+And increment the version.
+An existing version cannot be deployed to NPM and the package manager will reject it.
+Commit to git.

 Publishing is done automatically when you create a new release or you can do it manually:

 ```bash
 npm run publish:forms